Enabling Crop Analytics at Scale

 The State of the Science Report reviews the use and collection of ground truth observations to enable crop analytics.
 The report focuses on three key crop variables: field boundaries, crop type, and yield estimation.

-ECAAS Field Mapper for ODK
+ECAAS Field Mapper Survey Form

 Innovation Investment Priorities for Smallholder-focused Crop Analytics